reecedeclan/PROG6212_Reece-s-Time-Manager/README.md

 The layered architecture ensures a separation of concerns, providing a scalable and maintainable solution for study time management.

 Support
-If you encounter any issues or have questions, feel free to reach out to me at st10043367@vcconnect.edu.za
+If you encounter any issues or have questions, feel free to reach out at st10043367@vcconnect.edu.za